-The PRA requires that firms should have an actuarial function and has specified that firms should appoint a chief actuary as set out under the PRA's senior managers' regime.
-The Company's Chief Actuary is a Senior Management Function ("SMF") and is a member of the UK Group Executive Committee, the Company's Executive Committee and has unrestricted access to the Chair of the Actuarial Committee (who is an independent non-executive director of the Company).
-The Company has various actuarial teams that perform the work and provide the information necessary to fulfil the requirements of the actuarial function as set out in the PRA Rulebook for Solvency II firms.
+The PRA requires that firms should have an Actuarial function and has specified that firms should appoint a Chief Actuary as set out under the PRA's senior managers' regime.
+The Company's Chief Actuary is a Senior Management Function ("SMF"), reports functionally to the Company's Group Chief Executive Officer and is a member of the Group and Executive Committees.
+The Company has various actuarial teams that perform the work and provide the information necessary to fulfil the requirements of the Actuarial function as set out in the PRA Rulebook.

-The Company's Chief Actuary presents a report annually to the Actuarial Committee and the Board that summarises the activities of the actuarial function that supported compliance with the requirements for the calculation of the technical provisions, and provides the Chief Actuary's opinions on the overall underwriting policy and the adequacy of the reinsurance arrangements.
+The Company's Chief Actuary presents a report annually to the Actuarial Committee and the Board that summarises the activities of the Actuarial function that supported compliance with the requirements for the calculation of the technical provisions, and provides the Chief Actuary's opinions on the overall underwriting policy and the adequacy of the reinsurance arrangements.

-The Actuarial Function contributes to the effectiveness of the risk management systems more widely through various activities which include: substantial involvement in the ORSA; identifying, measuring and monitoring risks; asset liability management (specifically liquidity risk management) and business planning.
+The Actuarial function contributes to the effectiveness of the risk management systems more widely through various activities which include: substantial involvement in the ORSA; identifying, measuring and monitoring risks; asset liability management (specifically liquidity risk management) and business planning.